 a.
-Active Employees & Eligible Retirees - the City's monthly contribution for each eligible active employee shall be the minimum employer contribution required under PEMHCA (\$151 per month for calendar year 2023), as may be adjusted by

-CalPERS from year to year.
+Active Employees - the City's monthly contribution for each eligible active employee shall be the minimum employer contribution required under PEMHCA (\$143 per month for calendar year 2021), as may be adjusted by CalPERS from year to year.

 - b.
-The current required employer contribution will remain the minimum contribution allowed by law, unless the statutory contribution is changed, in which case the City reserves the right to discontinue the program. - c.
-Active Employee Additional Health Contribution The City will pay the full cost of monthly plan premiums at the tier at which the employee participates (employee, employee plus one, employee plus family), not to exceed the CalPERS Kaiser Bay Area monthly plan premium.

-If the employee elects medical coverage at rates higher than the CalPERS Kaiser Bay Area plan rate, the employee will pay the difference between the CalPERS Kaiser rate at the tier at which the employee participates and the cost of the elected plan, through payroll deduction.
+Eligible Retirees The City has implemented the unequal employer contribution method for the City's contribution to medical benefits for eligible City retirees pursuant to California Government Code section 22892.
+Under this method, the City's contribution for each eligible retiree will increase annually by no less than 5% of the monthly employer contribution for active employees, until the employer contribution for retirees equals the employer contribution paid for active employees.
+For calendar year 2021, the City's contribution to medical benefits for eligible City retirees is \$143. - c.
+The current required employer contribution will remain the minimum contribution allowed by law, unless the statutory contribution is changed, in which case the City reserves the right to discontinue the program. - d.
+Active Employee Additional Health Contribution The City will pay the full cost of monthly plan premiums at the tier at which the employee participates (employee, employee plus one, employee plus family), not to exceed the CalPERS Kaiser Bay Area monthly plan premium. - If the employee elects medical coverage at rates higher than the CalPERS Kaiser Bay Area plan rate, the employee will pay the difference between the CalPERS Kaiser rate at the tier at which the employee participates and the cost of the elected plan, through payroll deduction. - e.
+The City will be responsible for paying CalPERS administrative fees and the City's cafeteria plan administrative fees. - d.

-- d.
-The City will be responsible for paying CalPERS administrative fees and the City's cafeteria plan administrative fees. - e.
-Cash In Lieu of Medical Benefits.
-Effective July 1, 2023, upon providing proof of alternative minimum essential medical coverage for the employee and the employee's tax family, employees may choose to opt-out of the City's medical coverage and be provided with a cash payment of three hundred and fifty dollars (\$350) per month beginning the first full pay period after sufficient proof is provided.
-Employees must annually provide proof of alternative minimum essential coverage each plan year, during open enrollment to continue eligibility. - f.
-Employees who are covered by the City for health insurance as a dependent of another city employee are ineligible for the \$350 per month stipend. - g.
 The City maintains the right to select, change, or modify medical plans or providers, as the level of benefits remain substantially the same.